OpenTidalFarm/OpenTidalFarm/docs/contributing.rst

 Language Rules
 --------------

 Most of the information regarding language rules in the `Google Python Style Guide`_ is fairly obvious but a few important points are highlighted here.

 **List comprehensions** when used correctly can create lists in a very concise manner, however they should not be used in complicated situations as they can become hard to read.

 **Properties** may be used to **control access** to class data members.
 For example a class which defines the turbine farm may be initialized with the coordinates defining the boundary for the site.
 Once initialized it does not make sense to resize the site (as turbines may no longer lie within its bounds) but the user may wish to still access these values.
-In Python there is no way of truly make certain data private but the following convention is ususally adopted.
+In Python there is no way to truly make certain data private but the following convention is ususally adopted.

 For read-only data the `property` decorator is used: